 East Union Community School District

-- Must be courteous and cooperative with manager, employers, employees, students, and school staff.
+- Must be courteous and cooperative with students, school staff, supervisors, and patrons.

 FLSA Status Non-Exempt